Most business and management books are crap. This is why.

 Why management books are crap

 Most management books aren’t worth the paper on which they are written.
-They pretend to solve some complicated management problem (which by definition has no easy solution, at least none that can be explained in a book of 200 pages), or have the magic recipe to how to manage an organization most effectively, or worst of all, they tell you what ideal “leadership” is and how to become a great leader.
+They pretend to solve some complicated management problem (which by definition has no easy solution, at least none that can be explained in a book of 200 pages), or have the magic recipe to how to manage an organization most effectively, or worst of all, they tell you what ideal “leadership” is and how to become a great leader (mea culpa, I did the same, of course).
 The problem is that none of them solves what they are pretending to solve.

 To begin with, most management books have very little scientific rigour.
 They are full of anecdotes and, that favourite of management writers, the case study.
 They tell you the story of this company or that leader.
 From that limited anecdotal evidence, they generalise into a grand theory of everything that will solve your company’s problems.
 Of course, this has no scientific underpinning or backing behind it.
 There is no proof that they work at all.
 They are a waste of time at best, harmful and dangerously bad advice at worst.

 At least if they were fun to read, I could live with them, but they are usually deadly boring.
 There are some notable exceptions, but most management books I have ever read were drearily dull.
 I had to force myself to read them till the end, just for the “learning”.
 This was before I realised life is too short to read boring books with little use.
 Since then, I haven’t read so many management books, and my quality of life and mental health have improved considerably.

 Maybe the problem lies with me.
 It might have to do with my tastes.
 Finding something boring or interesting is subjective and personal, after all.
 Still, I have spoken to other people about it, and I don’t think I am the only person afflicted by this malaise.
 I am not the only one who doesn’t enjoy reading this type of book.